itwalton/itwalton.github.io/_posts/2020-09-14-optimizing-large-queries-in-entity-framework-core.md

 You may be wondering why I didn't add an index to the Feature collection?
 Maybe I could have - I'd certainly be interested in hearing constructive criticism from more knowledgeable members of the industry.
 In this case the code solution adequately resolved the issue and I saw no need to delve further.
 If the DB had been experiencing high CPU-utilization rather than RAM that may be an indication of inefficient reads or I/O problems, in which case reducing the number of records read w/ an index or something would be useful.

-As always, thanks for reading,
+As always, thanks for reading. - Ian
-- Ian